 Johnson & Johnson, the manufacturer of Johnson's Baby Powder and Shower to Shower, has been sued in several class actions and individual lawsuits for failing to adequately warn consumers of the increased risk of cancer associated with talcum powder.
 Some of the theories of recovery in these lawsuits include failure to warn, violations of unfair competition laws, negligence, civil conspiracy, and breach of warranty.
 Consumers, some of whom developed mesothelioma after using talcum-based products over decades, have also sued other manufacturers that use talcum powder in their products.

 Johnson & Johnson has argued that government agencies had not identified talc as carcinogenic, so a jury could not find the product was dangerous or likely to be dangerous.
 In product liability lawsuits, compliance with governmental regulations is generally not conclusive on the issue of a company's negligence.
 Johnson & Johnson has also claimed that the scientific community's consensus is that there is no danger in using talc in genital areas.
-However, experts have testified otherwise, explaining that combined data from over 20 studies shows a 20-40% increased risk of ovarian cancer from using talcum powder in the genital area.
+However, as our talcum powder lawyers are aware, experts have testified otherwise, explaining that combined data from over 20 studies shows a 20-40% increased risk of ovarian cancer from using talcum powder in the genital area.

 One of the strongest causes of action for plaintiffs who have developed cancer after the repetitive use of talcum powder is failure to warn.
 Studies showing that there is a link between cancer and talcum powder date back to 1971, and use on the genital area is a foreseeable use, yet the product did not have any warnings about ovarian cancer.